jmtemple/python-intro/README.md

 <blockquote>NOTE: If you've previously worked in Python 2, the way Python 3 deals with strings is very different.
 Consult <a href="https://docs.python.org/3.7/library/string.html#format-string-syntax">Python documentation</a> if needed.</blockquote>

-<blockquote>Q1: What do you expect to see when you run the <code>main.py</code> program?
+<blockquote>Q1: What do you expect to see when you run the this code block?
 How does that compare to what happened when you ran the program?</blockquote>

 # Print Statements & ASCII Art